People

 Research Interests

 Dr. Licato is an artificial intelligence (AI) and natural language processing (NLP) researcher primarily interested in human-level reasoning; particularly, the kind of reasoning that we normally refer to as cognitive.
-This includes the following topics: Computational modeling of cognitive reasoning; natural language processing; cognitive science and robotics; computational cognitive architectures; automated theorem provers; artificially intelligent reasoners; analogical, deductive, argumentative, and hypothetico-deductive reasoning; artificial reasoning with both formal and informal logics.
+This includes the following topics: Computational modeling of cognitive reasoning; natural language processing; cognitive science and robotics; computational cognitive architectures; automated theorem provers; artificially intelligent reasoners; analogical, deductive, argumentative, and hypothetico-deductive reasoning; argumentation; legal reasoning; and artificial reasoning with both formal and informal logics.

 Teaching Interests